(519) 576-8160

 Can whitening products make my crowns and veneers brighter?

-Unfortunately, there is not a single whitening product that can whiten the porcelain in dental crowns, dental fillings or veneers.
+Unfortunately, there is not a single whitening product that can whiten dental porcelain.
 In some cases, minor whitening will not cause a noticeable disparity between the colour of your teeth and artificial prosthetics like crowns.
-However, if you experience a significant shade change with whitening, your dental prosthetics may stand out more.
+However, if you experience a significant change in shade with whitening, your dental prosthetics may stand out more.

-This brings up a thought about strategy prior to treatment for dental crowns, fillings or veneers.
-Generally, we recommend that you whiten your teeth prior to these procedures if you’re somebody who regularly whitens their teeth.
-This way, you’ll achieve maximum brightness so your Dentist will shade match any dental restoration to the brightest version of your teeth.
+This brings up a thought about strategy prior to treatment for dental crowns, fillings, or veneers.
+Generally, we recommend that you whiten your teeth before these procedures if you regularly whiten your teeth.
+This way, your dentist will be able to shade-match any dental restoration to the brightest version of your teeth.

 Will whitening gels damage dental work?